cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/system-requirements.md

   <tr>
     <td colspan="2">
-      The agent nodes must also have: * A <code>/var</code> directory with 10 GB or more of free space.
+      The agent nodes must also have a <code>/var</code> directory with 10 GB or more of free space.
 This directory is used by the sandbox for both Docker and Mesos Containerizer.* Network Access to a public Docker repository or to an internal Docker registry.</ul>
     </td>
   </tr>
 </table>